-What a fresh, new twist on creamed corn.
-This side dish simmers in the cream sauce and collects every drop of bright buttery flavor from the liquid, but is served after most of the liquid has evaporated.
+Forget creamed corn in a can.
+This recipe for easy homemade creamed corn is a fresh, new twist on a classic, comforting way to serve corn.
+The cozy side dish simmers in a buttery cream sauce and collects every drop of delicious flavor from the liquid.
+It's perfect for a busy weeknight dinner or a holiday feast.
 A light dusting of ground cardamon brings out the sweetness of the fresh corn.

 Fresh corn from the cob

 When we think of fresh corn, we usually think of summertime, a garden harvest and farmer's markets.
 And all of those places are often brimming with fresh ears of corn on the cob.

 But buying fresh corn isn't limited to summer.

 Many grocery stores provide fresh ears of corn pretty much year around.

 I highly recommend using fresh corn for this recipe and the end result is so much tastier than any creamed corn you'll find in the canned vegetable aisle of the store.